jackflips/Protest/README.md

 Protest
 =======

 Note: Please do not use yet.
-This is still a work in progress and there are a bunch of unpatched security issues.
+This is a work in progress and there are a bunch of unpatched security issues.

 Protest organizing application created originally for a hackathon at UC Santa Cruz.
 Allows protestors to communicate and coordinate with each other anonymously, without having to fight to be heard.
 It works peer to peer so even if police (or an oppressive regime) were to shut down cell phone towers (as they did here: http://wapo.st/1jdfMUY) protestors would still be able to send and recieve messages.